adulbrich/organizing-digital-assets/README.md

 - `2021-10-22--P1W My Cool Project`
 - `2019-07-25--P2W Travel Columbia`
-- `2021-10-23--P1D Another Cool Unfinished project`
+- `2021-10-23--P2M Another Cool Unfinished project`
-- `2018-98-04--P3W--Travel-Iran`
+- `2018-98-04--P3W Travel Iran`

 ### Areas and Resources

 The `Areas` folder contains all things personal that do not have an end date, such as:

 - `Finance`
-  - `Taxes`: one folder per fiscal year per country, includes all documents (salary certificates, bank statements, etc.)
+  - `Taxes`: one folder per fiscal year per country, includes all documents (salary certificates, bank statements, etc.), e.g., `Taxes BE 2021`, `Taxes CH 2021`, `Taxes US 2022`.
   - `Invoices and Receipts`: all invoices or receipts from any institutions (retail or otherwise)
-  - `Admin`: all administrative documents from financial institutions that are not related to taxes (account openings and closures, terms and conditions, pension statements, etc.)
+  - `Administrative`: all administrative documents from financial institutions that are not related to taxes (account openings and closures, terms and conditions, pension statements, etc.)
 - `Insurance`
   - `<iso-date>--<iso-duration> <insurance-type> <insurer> <policy-number>`: one folder per insurance contract, with optional duration
 - `Home`